jonathas/log2sentry/README.md

 - Improve this README
 - Create a config script, to config the deployment according to an AWS profile and bucket name
-- Create a request in Postman, export it and add it to the repository
 - Create documentation on OpenAPI / Swagger format
 - Write tests